 First, there’s going to be a steep electricity demand growth.
 Second, current and new demand will likely be met by new variable renewable generation sources, mainly solar farms and wind farms, as these are now competitive and affordable solutions.
 These sources will require more generation sites, as they tend to be added in smaller capacity increments than natural gas-fired, coal, nuclear and large hydroelectric plants.
 They also need to be located where the resources are, which are remotely dispersed.
 This means balancing electricity demand with supply will become more challenging.
 It will require controlling generation facilities and electricity-using technologies in a more granular fashion vis-à-vis where demand and generation sites are located and when electricity is transacted.

-The energy transition is increasing pressure to modernize the grid.
+The energy transition is increasing pressure to modernise the grid.
 In our VOC interviews, 77% of C-level energy and utilities executives rank sustainability’s impact on future value creation as high.
 So far, electric utilities, regulators and transmission system operators have balanced the price and affordability of energy services with the reliability of electricity supply.
 Now, mitigating climate change has become a third—equally important—aspect to consider.

 That latter is not trivial.
 The year-over-year electricity demand growth expected over the next 30 years is unprecedented—not just because populations and economies will grow, but also because we will have to electrify large parts of energy end uses which, today, are served by natural gas, petroleum products and coal.
 Today, roughly only 15% to 25% of energy end uses are served by electricity.
 This is a somewhat simplistic image because electro-technologies are much more efficient than their fossil fuel-fired equivalents.
 Nevertheless, it is illustrative of the magnitude of the challenge.
-Once efficiency is factored in, decarbonization pathway studies forecast electricity production, transmission and distribution capacity anywhere between doubling and tripling by 2050.
+Once efficiency is factored in, decarbonisation pathway studies forecast electricity production, transmission and distribution capacity anywhere between doubling and tripling by 2050.

 Climate change is triggering two things: 1) accelerated electrification of fossil fuel end-uses on the demand side, and 2) adoption of greenhouse gas emission-free variable new renewables on the supply side.
 Both will pose challenges to keeping energy affordability and supply reliability in check.
 Variable renewables are extensively discussed and often identified as the disruptor—and the solution.
 However, I believe the electrification of transportation, buildings and the industrial sectors will be even more disruptive and will, in turn, require even more variable renewables.